iiMidknightii/EzFSM/README.md

  ## Download
  ### From GitHub.com
  You can download the full repository for EzFSM [here](https://github.com/iiMidknightii/EzFSM).
 You can clone this repository by doing `git clone https://github.com/iiMidknightii/EzFSM.git` in the directory of your choosing.
+If you want precompiled binaries for a specific version of Godot, this is your best method.
+I will periodically go through and tag a new version of this repo with new compiled versions of the binaries on major release versions of Godot and godot-cpp.

  ### From Godot Asset Library Web
  Head over to [the EzFSM page on the asset library website](https://godotengine.org/asset-library/asset) and click the download button.